JONSASSE/432-2018/assignments/hw1/README.md

 # 432 Homework 1 for Spring 2018

+## Links to Post-Deadline Materials will go live as they become available

+- Answer Sketch
+- Grading Rubric
+- Google Spreadsheet Containing Grades, Arranged by HW-ID number (Check your email.)

+## The Actual Assignment

 Submit your response via [canvas.case.edu](https://canvas.case.edu/) no later than **1 PM on Friday 2018-01-26**.
 Your response should include an R Markdown file and an HTML document that is the result of applying your R Markdown file to the `hbp330.csv` data.

 Start a separate R Project for Homework 1, as your first step, and place the data in that project's specific directory.